 Figshare offers a highly configurable repository solution to provide access to datasets, publications, and all of the products of research with a dedicated repository portal.
 Figshare’s out of the box software is designed to meet requirements for security, accessibility, and global repository standards such as preservation, persistence, metadata, and discoverability.

 How researchers are using open data

 The State of Open Data is the longest-running longitudinal study that examines attitudes and experiences of researchers working with open data – sharing it, reusing it, and redistributing it.
 The reports provide an interesting lens through which to view how far open research has come, and to look at opportunities for improvement in data sharing.
 Every year Digital Science, in association with Figshare and Springer Nature, conducts the largest survey of its kind to discover global attitudes towards open data.
-The most recent survey received over 4,000 responses from the research community and had an additional focus on research practices in the wake of the COVID-19 pandemic.
-It asked researchers how the pandemic was impacting their ability to carry out research, and their views on the reuse of data and collaboration.
+The most recent survey received over 4,600 responses from the research community.

 Researchers are left to navigate a system that makes it harder than not to share and where, most alarmingly, the public may only fully understand the importance of data sharing when it’s shown to have gone dramatically wrong.
 There’s no time to lose.

 Ginny Barbour | Open Access Australasia